rancher/fleet-docs/docs/manager-initiated.md

 # Manager Initiated

 Refer to the [overview page](./cluster-overview.md#agent-initiated-registration) for a background information on the manager initiated registration style.
+If you are using Fleet standalone without Rancher, it must be installed as described in [installation details](installation.md).

 ## Kubeconfig Secret